MHuiG/MHuiG/AWESOME-STARS.md

 ## Rust

-- [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - [Notice] The repo temporarily locked while ownership transfer. in the meantime we maintain on here: https://github.com/ultraworkers/claw-code-parity.
-The fastest repo in history to surpass 100K stars
+- [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - The repo is finally unlocked. enjoy the party!
+The fastest repo in history to surpass 100K stars ⭐.
+Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
 - [ferrumc-rs/ferrumc](https://github.com/ferrumc-rs/ferrumc) - A reimplementation of the minecraft server in rust.
 - [theseus-os/Theseus](https://github.com/theseus-os/Theseus) - Theseus is a modern OS written from scratch in Rust that explores 𝐢𝐧𝐭𝐫𝐚𝐥𝐢𝐧𝐠𝐮𝐚𝐥 𝐝𝐞𝐬𝐢𝐠𝐧: closing the semantic gap between compiler and hardware by maximally leveraging the power of language safety and a
 - [Schniz/fnm](https://github.com/Schniz/fnm) - 🚀 Fast and simple Node.js version manager, built in Rust